TjuAachen/TjuAachen.github.io/_posts/2018-5-28-Keep-a-cool-head.md

 ---
 Time flies.
 Four days have passed since the last post.
 In these four days, I posted my second thread on zhihu website, Chinese answer to Quora, and created a campus-wide sensation with no surprise.
 My answer got 115 thumb-up right now and this thread was viewed by 50 thousands people.
 I am a little bit proud of it.
 But at the same time, it motivates me to absord more knowledge to output more content of high quality.

 With the respect to my research, I analyzed the kinetic data of HDN reaction and figured out a pattern underbeneath the seemingly disordered data.
 In spite of this founding, some knowledge gaps such as the details about HDN reaction network still need plugging by reading some relevant references.
-Now I am doing these works and feeling worried.
+Now I am doing these works and feeling stressed because the deadline(June 15th) is approaching.

 That's the reason why I named this thread as "keep a cool head".
 Although time budget is limited and the future is not clear, I have to persevere with this process since I can almost see the light at the end of tunnel.